dev-raj-1729/iit-bhu-mnc.github.io/README.md

 > **Note: this is an unofficial page so please treat all content posted here as such.**

 ### Weekly Announcements
-* Third CSO 101 quiz will be held on 28th Monday from 5:30 PM to 5:55 PM, the Syllabus : Operators:Arithmetics, relational , logical , assignment , increment/decrement, bitwise and special operators
-* First CY101 (Chemistry) quiz  has been postponed to 27th Dec from 20th Dec

 ### Links